Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability

-Broadly speaking, in runtime verification, two, non necessarily disjoint tasks need to be accomplished~\cite{BFRT16}: (1) the design of a \emph{communication interface} that captures the current execution of the \emph{underlaying system} under inspection, and (2) the design of a \emph{monitoring system} that verifies whether the captured execution is correct with respect to some correctness criteria.
-A big source of difficulty is that the underlaying system and the communication interface are typically \emph{decoupled}.
-Namely, the underlaying system is designed, implemented and deployed without considering that in the future a runtime verification mechanism might be integrated to it, hence it might not export enough data of the current execution from which a communication interface and a monitoring system can be built later on.
-The situation gets more difficult when the underlaying system is \emph{distributed} as no process of the system ``knows'' what the current execution is, each process has only a \emph{partial view} of what the execution could be.
-The problem is even worse if we seek for a \emph{distributed, asynchronous and fault-tolerant} communication interface, as the processes might not even have the ability to agree on the partial view of a process of the underlaying system (e.g.~\cite{FLP85, LA87}).
-In such scenario, we have several computational entities that exchange information (typically by means of a shared memory or a network), subject to delays and failures, yet they have to make consistent decisions; namely, we have a distributed computing problem.
-Designing distributed communication interfaces that are asynchronous and fault-tolerant is a challenging problem in runtime verification (see~\cite{BFRT16, E-HF18, F21, FPS18, LFKV18, SSABBCFFK19}).
-In fact, there are only proposal for runtime verification (of a number of properties) with distributed communication interfaces that are \emph{failure-free} and \emph{synchronous} (e.g.~\cite{AFIMP20, SHKKNPPW12}), fault-tolerant with \emph{timing assumptions} (e.g.~\cite{BKZ15, BGKS20, BF16, BFRR22, E-HF20, FRT13, FCF14, FRT20, KB18, RF22}), or asynchronous \emph{failure-free} (e.g.~\cite{CGNM13, FF08, FFY08, SS14, SVAR04}).
-That is, the known distributed runtime verification algorithms are \emph{not fully asynchronous and fault-tolerant}.
-As far as we know, runtime verification of linearizability has only been studied in~\cite{ETQ05, ET06}, with centralized communication interfaces.
+Broadly speaking, in runtime verification, two, non necessarily disjoint tasks need to be accomplished~\cite{BFRT16}: (1) the design of a \emph{communication interface} that detects the current execution of the \emph{underlying system} under inspection, and (2) the design of a \emph{monitoring system} that verifies whether the detected execution is correct with respect to some correctness criteria.
+A big source of difficulty is that the underlying system and the communication interface are typically \emph{decoupled}.
+Namely, the underlying system is designed, implemented and deployed without considering that in the future a runtime verification mechanism might be integrated to it, hence it might not export enough data of the current execution from which a communication interface and a monitoring system can be built later on.
+The situation gets more difficult when the underlying system is \emph{distributed} as no process of the system ``knows'' what the current execution is, each process has only a \emph{partial view} of what the execution could be.
+The problem is even worse if we seek for a \emph{distributed, asynchronous and fault-tolerant} communication interface, as the processes might not even have the ability to agree on the partial view of a process of the underlying system (e.g.~\cite{FLP85}).
+In such scenario, there are several computational entities that exchange information, subject to delays and failures, yet they have to make consistent decisions.
+Namely, we have a distributed computing problem.